Happy Camp Chamber - "We Share the Heart of the Klamath"

 The State of Jefferson Scenic Byway is a memorial to a movement to carve a new state from Oregon and California.
 Due to the lack of state maintenance of roads and services, a movement to secede from California and Oregon and become the” State of Jefferson” was begun in the 1940’s.This “revolt” was every Thursday but ceased December 7, 1941 with Pearl Harbor when we rejoined our “united” country to help win a war.
 Mines from the area provided needed resources and the roads were improved to bring them out for the war effort.

 When the last large lumber mill, Stone Forest Mill, closed in 1995, the community diversified in small business and recreation opportunities.
 Visitors and new residents come to escape the congestion of the city for the natural peace of the country life.
 The government of the Karuk Tribe remains here and provides a great deal of help to all the people of the area.
 Panning for gold, rafting or kayaking down the Klamath, hiking, biking, backpacking or camping draw many visitors each summer.
 Viewing wildlife, rock hounding, especially for Happy Camp jade, and a vast array of outdoor family recreation are available.
-The community is surrounded by wilderness areas: Red Buttes to the east, Siskiyou to the west, Marble Mountains to the south, and Kalmiopsis wilderness by the Oregon Caves to the North in Oregon.
+The community is surrounded by wilderness areas: Red Buttes to the east, Siskiyou to the west, Marble Mountains to the south, and Kalmiopsis wilderness and the Oregon Caves to the North in Oregon.

 Volunteers from many service and social organizations have a big impact on the community.
 Hometown festivals, like the Bigfoot Jamboree each Labor Day weekend, provide parades, fun, food and celebrate community values.
 It’s a friendly little town!